 Here's your guide to finding affordable homeowners insurance in St. Petersburg.

 St. Petersburg, also known as “The Sunshine City,” averages 361 days of sunshine each year.
-No wonder Kin decided to open up our second-ever office here.
+That was enough of a draw to get us to open up our second-ever office here, but the city's reputation as a tech hotspot plus the location on the water definitely helped seal the deal.

-But it’s not all sunshine for Florida homeowners.
-Like most of the state, St. Petersburg is prone to hurricanes, flooding, and sinkholes, which can drive up the cost of homeowners insurance.
+But it’s not all sunshine for St. Pete homeowners.
+Like large portions of the state, St. Petersburg is prone to hurricanes, flooding, and sinkholes, which can drive up the cost of homeowners insurance.

 If you’re buying homeowners insurance in St. Petersburg, Florida, you’ll likely want an HO3 policy, which means you’ll get the following basic protections: